Come My Tan-Faced Children (2019)

 Come, My Tan-Faced Children was commissioned by Lyric Fest for premiere at "Carol of Words - Walt Whitman in Song" (Suzanne DuPlantis & Laura Ward, Artistic Directors), and written for Raehann Bryce-Davis.

-Come, My Tan-Faced Children" was commissioned by Lyric Fest’s recognition of the 200th anniversary of the birth of Walt Whitman, but it is not a blind celebration of that poet’s legacy.
-Intended for performance by a black mezzo-soprano, this song recontextualizes words from Whitman’s poem Pioneers!
+Come, My Tan-Faced Children was commissioned in recognition of the 200th anniversary of the birth of Walt Whitman, but it is not a blind celebration of that poet’s legacy.
+Intended for performance by a Black mezzo-soprano, this song recontextualizes words from Whitman’s poem Pioneers!
 O Pioneers! in a way that the poet almost certainly never intended.
 Although Whitman campaigned against slavery, he held regressive racist views about African-Americans and did not believe they should be given full citizenship rights.
 Pioneers!
 O Pioneers! was Whitman’s call to arms for white pioneers in the American West to fight in the Civil War, but by removing the title and the last line of each stanza, and placing the words in the mouth of a woman of color, the song carries an entirely different meaning, especially now during the rise of the Black Lives Matter movement.

 Listen to a podcast about the creation of this work here: